IvoBrink/RACDH/README.md

 > See the respective script files for more details and arguments.
 Outputs are saved in the `RACDH/data/` directory.

+**Data availability:**
+- Some data and results are already included in this repository.
+Directories are organized by target model (e.g., `Llama-3.1-8B`, `Mistral-7B-v0.1`).
+- **Hidden states are not included** due to their large size.
+To obtain them, contact the author or recreate them using the provided scripts.

 ---

 **Configuration:**